appcues/segment-appcues-react-native/CONTRIBUTING.md

 - The person who starts the discussion should be the person who resolves the discussion.
 - In order to pass review your PR will need approval from at least one maintainer.

+## Version bumps

+The most frequent change in this repository is upgrading the dependency on @appcues/react-native.
+To make this easy, run `npm run upgrade <target-version>`, where `<target-version>` is the version of @appcues/react-native `to upgrade to.

 ## Releasing

 You must be a repository admin and member of the Appcues npm organization.
 From a clean copy of the `main` branch: